schnitzi/rampart/README.md

 are sometimes poorly understood.

 This project grew out of my failure to find a good set of test data for a chess move generator I was writing.
+(Perft data can be used for this, but typically is very difficult to track down the cause of test failures!)
 I created some test data by hand, but it was a laborious process, and I found myself repeatedly wishing for something more complete and battle-tested.
 So I decided to make my own full data set, and the easiest way to do that was to